AMID Logo E-BAY Logo

 Country of Origin Marking in International Shipping

-PERMIT means that it must be on the international shipping product unit UNTIL the unit reaches its ultimate consumer.
+PERMIT means it must be on the international shipping product unit UNTIL the unit reaches its ultimate consumer.

 It also MUST STATE A COUNTRY (not a city or state).
 Some proven abbreviations are allowed, such as U.K., USSR, etc. See 134.45.